 2019.01.08 | By Gregory Nagy

 §0.1.
 Ancient imitations of Sappho provide valuable evidence for reconstructing the ancient reception of Sapphic songs.
-The imitations that I will study here—all of which are creations of male authors, will have a bearing on a theory that I hope to develop long-term.
-In terms of this theory, we need to view comparatively—not just in linear sequence—the reception of Sappho’s songs as reflected in ancient imitations created by male authors.
-The high point for my argumentation in these essays will be reached in Part Two, where I get to analyze the erotic novel Daphnis and Chloe.
+The imitations that I will study here—all of which are creations of male authors—will have a bearing on a theory that I hope to develop long-term.
+From the standpoint of this theory, we need to study comparatively—not just in linear sequence—the reception of Sappho’s songs as reflected in ancient imitations created by male authors.
+A high point for my argumentation in these essays will be reached in Essay Two, where I get to analyze the erotic novel Daphnis and Chloe.
 That novel, as we will see, is a playful exercise in showing how to soften the potential for hard-core pornographic appropriations of female sexuality by male imitators of Sappho.
-In a later posting, I will get to analyze some ancient examples of such negative appropriations, which will be the low point for the narrative arc of my argumentation.
-By contrast, Part One here will lead up to the high point of Part Two by analyzing some examples of would-be positive male appropriations.
-Then, coming to the end of Part One, I will introduce at §33 an analysis, forthcoming in Part Two, of a heightened eroticism that pervades the story told in the erotic novel Daphnis and Chloe.
-That story, as we will see, is a treasurehouse of Sapphic imitations—from a comparative point of view.
+In a later posting, Essay Five, I will turn to some ancient examples of such negative appropriations, which will be a low point for the narrative arc of my argumentation.
+By contrast with such a low point, Essay One here will commence with examples of would-be positive appropriations.
+Then, coming to the end of Essay One, I will introduce at §33 my analysis, commencing in Essay Two, of the erotic novel Daphnis and Chloe.
+The text of that novel, as we will see, is a particularly valuable source for a comparative study of Sapphic imitations.

 §0.2.
-In general, a comparative point of view will make it possible to reconstruct more accurately both the form and the content of the original model for ancient imitations of Sappho, and that model was the whole body of Sappho’s songs.
+It can be said in general that the use of a comparative method will make it possible to reconstruct more accurately both the form and the content of the original model for ancient imitations of Sappho—and this model was the whole body of Sappho’s songs.
 What I just said about Sappho as the original model is so obvious as to provoke someone to ask this question: why do you start your introduction with such a statement?
 And I should ask myself the same question, especially in view of the fact that I have learned, over the years, to be most wary of using the term “original” whenever I deal with procedures of reconstructing unattested phases of form and content.

 §0.3.
 As we are about to see, however, my insisting on Sappho as the original model for her ancient imitators is justified in view of the existing state of affairs in Classical studies, where the ongoing interest in imitators of Sappho centers on reconstructing forward in time some kind of linear sequence of surviving imitations, proceeding sequentially from the earlier to the later imitators.
 And, since Classicists have access to so many texts of imitations that have survived over time while they are left with so little that survives from an original Sappho, their point of interest will naturally tend to get distracted, veering away from even the very idea of an integral body of songs attributed to Sappho.
 That is what I mean when I refer to the existing state of affairs in Classical studies.
 And that is why I propose here to move beyond the distractions that result from attempts at reconstructing forward in time some kind of a linear sequence to be found in the surviving imitations of Sappho.
 My methodology will combine the procedure of reconstructing forward in time with the complementary procedure of reconstructing backward as well.
 This way, I hope to avoid being limited to a starting point where all I have to work with are the few bits and pieces that have survived from an original body of songs attributed to Sappho.
 To say it another way: I propose to swim not only downstream, away from Sappho, but also upstream, back to the source—which is the original Sappho.

 §0.4.
 I need to follow up with a question.
 In reconstructing Sappho backward as well as forward in time, what would be our target of reconstruction?
 Would it be an integral text of Sappho?
-But the problem is, the songmaking of Sappho is in fact a moving target, since the reception and transmission of Sappho’s songs had been, in its earliest historical phases, not textual but performative.
+But here we run into a big problem, which is the fact that the songmaking of Sappho is for us a moving target, since the reception and transmission of Sappho’s songs had been, in its earliest historical phases, not textual but performative.

 §0.5.
 One example of early performative phases of Sappho’s songmaking is the channeling, so to speak, of her songs, as once performed in Lesbos around the late seventh century BCE, by way of later songs attributed to Anacreon, performing in Samos about a century later.
 In a detailed essay, Nagy 2007, starting at p.
 226 there, I analyze such early phases in the reception and transmission of Sappho’s songmaking.
 A most relevant reference to the transmission of songs attributed to Sappho and Anacreon, as I will note later on in this essay, is what the stage-Socrates says about both Sappho and Anacreon in Plato’s Phaedrus 235c.